cjgb/datanalytics/content/posts/2016-09-27-organicemos-un-referendum-para-determinar-que-causa-las-mareas.md

 Finalmente, la [Wikipedia](https://en.wikipedia.org/wiki/Tidal_force) nos escribe y nos justifica las fórmulas relevantes y concluye que

-<blockquote>For example, the lunar tidal acceleration at the Earth's surface along the Moon-Earth axis is about 1.1 × 10?7 g, while the solar tidal acceleration at the Earth's surface along the Sun-Earth axis is about 0.52 × 10?7 g, where g is the gravitational acceleration at the Earth's surface.
-Hence the tide-raising force (acceleration) due to the Sun is about 45% of that due to the Moon. </blockquote>
+>For example, the lunar tidal acceleration at the Earth's surface along the Moon-Earth axis is about 1.1 × 10?7 g, while the solar tidal acceleration at the Earth's surface along the Sun-Earth axis is about 0.52 × 10?7 g, where g is the gravitational acceleration at the Earth's surface.
+Hence the tide-raising force (acceleration) due to the Sun is about 45% of that due to the Moon.

 aunque para justificar los números no aplica sus fórmulas al caso sino remite a la página 277 del [Manual de navegación del almirantazgo](https://books.google.es/books?id=GCgXCxG4VLcC&redir_esc=y) (¿británico?).